Getting Started With Enterprise and Federated Search Integrations

 Available information is always fresh and up-to-date.
 There is no need to periodically crawl data sources: they are responsible for crawling or indexing their own data

-Industry-standard OpenSearch API is a universal standard for federated search queries, allowing for wider compatibility among data sources and search vendors and reducing time to implement.
-MindTouch supports the latest version of the OpenSearch API.
-Results from the MindTouch OpenSearch API are RSS and Atom compatible
+The Industry-standard OpenSearch API is a universal standard for federated search queries, allowing for wider compatibility among data sources and search vendors and reducing time to implement.
+MindTouch supports the latest version of the OpenSearch API specification.
+Results from the MindTouch OpenSearch API endpoint are RSS and Atom compatible

 Synchronizing content permissions, if necessary, between a unified search experience and multiple data sources, can be challenging.
 If all data sources support a common authorization protocol, such as OAuth 2.0, the complexity is decreased.
 For permission-controlled OpenSearch API access, MindTouch supports authorization via Server and OAuth API token

 Data source specific user experiences and content types may not translate to the OpenSearch specification.
 MindTouch’s search filtering, faceting, and insights tracking are implemented with proprietary APIs, not OpenSearch.
 A unified search user interface, unless a MindTouch-specific connector is developed, would unlikely be able to filter, facet, or track search insights in the same manner as MindTouch's built-in search interface

 Unified search experiences, that leverage the federated search approach, are typically designed to provide a homogeneous user interface, regardless of which data sources are integrated.
 MindTouch filtering or faceting options may be unavailable in the user interface.